khrome/xbox-live/README.md

         //do stuff
     });

 In an attempt to be less prone to breakage there are two sources: the default, xboxleaders.com and xboxapi.com, which seems to enforce stricter limits.
-If more pop up, I will likely add them, too.
+If more pop up, I will likely add them, too. xboxleaders has been updated to their new format, but be warned: their service has become extremely flakey and when it fails, it claims the user doesn't exist on XBL :P but it's up-to-date with less dependencies.

 Testing